aws/credentials-fetcher/cdk/README.md

         _: [ 'bootstrap' ],
     ```

-3) Run copy_credspecs_and_create_task_defs.py to create and copy credspecs to S3 bucket and also to register ECS task definitions
+3) Run copy_credspecs_and_create_task_defs.py to create and copy credspecs to S3 bucket and also to register ECS task definitions.
     ```
      (.venv) cdk % python3 copy_credspecs_and_create_task_defs.py
     ```

-3) After CloudFormation stack is complete, launch tasks using run_tasks.py
+3) After CloudFormation stack is complete, launch tasks using run_tasks.py.
+(You can install a test RPM into the ECS intance here, if you like)
     ```
         (.venv) samiull@6cb1339dd38d cdk % python3 run_tasks.py
     ```